CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-SonarQube/README.md

 ### 2024-01-03: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez
+* Playbook deploy PostgreSQL, Apache2 and SonarQube
+* You can install or not Apache2
+* Tests added and validated with a local project to analyse
+* Pay attention of self signed certs !

 ## Authors